Skip to content

 [indefinite hang with no output]

-Save debug output: Redirect debug output to file for detailed analysis and sharing with support:
+Redirect output to a file for detailed analysis or to share with support:

 Terminal window